sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 Put a copy of your .app (with the same name as the version it's replacing) in a .zip, .tar.gz, or .tar.bz2.
 If you distribute your .app in a .dmg, do not zip up the .dmg.

 Alternatively, create an Installer .pkg with the same name as your app and put that .pkg in one of the aforementioned archive formats.
 By default Sparkle launches Installer with a GUI.
-If instead of .pkg extension you use .sparkle_guided.pkg, then installation will run in the backround without asking the user to confirm each step.
+If instead of .pkg extension you use .sparkle_guided.pkg, then installation will run in the background without asking the user to confirm each step.

 ### Secure your update